oskarasd123/telephoto-crow/README.md

 # Getting started

-make sure you have all libraries in requirements.txt
+Make sure you have all libraries in requirements.txt

 download datasets: